 So here’s an overview of our process for getting ourselves and clients top Google rankings.

 Stage 1: Keyword Determination

-Objective: Fully understand your market.
+Objective: Fully understand who you’re targeting.
 Compile list of “starter” keywords.
 (CRITICAL.)

-We start every marketing plan here, usually by
+We start building every ideal client profile here, usually by

 interrogating you relentlessly, er, digging deeply into your business to understand you, what you do, why you do it, who your target market is, what they want, need, and expect… for starters.